electronic translators, electrical exam prep, scanners, spy gadgets, dvr, hidden cameras, weather radios

 This sound bite blathering taking the place of any actual communication is increasingly a problem in our mindless, blog-posting Webosphere.
 Sadly, Google rewards such pointlessness as "content" so we just get more if this inanity.

-The reviews I do will, contrary to emerging trends, actually tell you about the book.
+My reviews, contrary to current (non) standards, actually tell you about the book.
 I always got an "A" on a book review I did as a kid (that's how I remember it anyhow, and it's my story so I'm sticking to it).
 A book review contains certain elements and has a logical structure.
 It informs the reader about the book.

 A book review may also tell the reader whether the reviewer liked it, but revealing a reviewer's personal taste is not necessary for an informative book review.